shaheerabbasi19/lab1/command-line.md

 7. Commit and push your changes.

+git commit -am "Working on command line exercise"

 8. Check the file on github--do you see your edits there?

+No I do not.
 Congrats!
 You are done!